-To give you a visualization, let’s imagine again that we work for the coffee company Grind, and we want to find out who our top competitors are.
+To give you a visualisation, let’s imagine again that we work for the coffee company Grind, and we want to find out who our top competitors are.
 Using Moz’s free tool, we will get the following results:

 Whether you chose option 1 or 2, narrow your competitors down to a list of 10 and place these into a spreadsheet.
 You will then need to conduct research into the following metrics for each of your competitors, to determine the level of effort required to outperform them.